-The expected outcome of CeFEO investment is at least one publication ABS 3 (or above) from each grant recipient.
+The expected outcome of the CeFEO investments is the development of an application to external research grants on the topic and at least one publication ABS 3 (or above) from each grant recipient.
 The recipients are expected to be actively engaged with the center’s activities for the entire duration of the grant.

 The recipients are:

-Sexual minorities in family businesses: Dynamics, issues, and outcomesThis research would contribute to our understanding of how sexual minority members experience, work, and cope within family management settings, leading to practically applicable insights.
+Sexual minorities in family businesses: Dynamics, issues, and outcomes.
+This research would contribute to our understanding of how sexual minority members experience, work, and cope within family management settings, leading to practically applicable insights.

-Content updated 2020-02-17
+Content updated 2020-07-07